 Dogs have very sensitive digestive systems (although they don’t seem to know it, judging by the junk they will eat!).
 Any change in their diet, even a minor one can result in diarrhea.

 Also, our beloved fur babies will sometimes eat things they shouldn’t!
 That moldy sandwich they find on the ground during your walk could have long-lasting effects!
+Check out my ultimate list of foods that dogs can and can’t eat!

 Some dogs are more susceptible to it than others.
 This is a time when dog diarrhea home remedies will really help.